-The Documentary Is In, And Enjoying An 'Undeniable Golden Age'
+The Documentary Is In — And Enjoying — An 'Undeniable Golden Age'

 "That ability to reach such a large audience is a dream for most filmmakers," Powers says.
 "However, you know, another big dream for most filmmakers is to see their work on a big screen — not to be watched on someone's smartphone during a commute."

 That dream comes true for director Todd Douglas Miller — for one week in March, giant-screened IMAX theaters will present his film Apollo 11, a new documentary about the historic 1969 moon landing.
-NASA gave Miller access to hundreds of reels of never-before-seen 50-year-old footage, some in 70 mm film, plus 11,000 hours of audio from Apollo 11, which was painstakingly synched with the visuals.
+NASA gave Miller access to hundreds of reels of never-before-seen 50-year-old footage, some in 70 mm film, plus 11,000 hours of audio from Apollo 11, which was painstakingly synced with the visuals.

-"There's no narration, there's no talking heads, nothing that takes place modern-day," Miller says.
+"There's no narration, there's no talking heads, nothing that takes place modern day," Miller says.
 "It's an all-archival experience."

 Miller says he cut different versions of Apollo 11 for different platforms.

 "I would love for everybody to watch this on an IMAX screen," he says.
-"It's been calibrated that will be the best place to watch it.
+"It's been calibrated that [this] will be the best place to watch it.
 But I'm a realist — I know where the industry is going, and it's amazing to see on a small screen too."

 Director Ursula Macfarlane and producer Poppy Dixon are behind the documentary Untouchable.
-It's about the rise and fall of movie producer Harvey Weinstein, who denies all allegations of non-consensual sex and criminality.
+It's about the rise and fall of movie producer Harvey Weinstein, who denies all allegations of nonconsensual sex and criminality.
 The film includes testimonies of his alleged rape victims, such as Paz de la Huerta.

 Dixon says they hope it will be shown in theaters.

-Note: A previous version of this story misspelled Ruth Bader Ginsburg's last name as Ginsberg.